MisterVVP/poor-man-s-cache/README.md

 ## Current progress

 ### Functional tests
-- Server is able to handle 47000 requests per second on bare ubuntu (high end processor and half gbit internet).
-Next step is 100k+ requests per second
+Server is able to handle:
+- about 50000 requests per second on bare ubuntu (high end processor and half gbit internet).
+- 33000 RPS inside docker on Ubuntu (high end processor and half gbit internet)
 - 24000 RPS inside docker on Windows (same hardware as ubuntu above)
 - 7000 RPS on poor github runner (likely within a container as well)

+Next step is 100k+ requests per second

 ### Unit tests